tudelft3d/website/projects/digitwins4peds/index.md

 - - -
 ## Summary

-The main concept of the [DigiTwins4PEDs](https://digitwins4peds.eu/) project is to use Urban Digital Twins as a digital representation of the real world, opening up a wide range of possibilities for modeling the energy aspects of cities.
+The main idea of the [DigiTwins4PEDs](https://digitwins4peds.eu/) project is to use Urban Digital Twins as a digital representation of the real world, opening up a wide range of possibilities for modeling the energy aspects of cities.
 This innovative approach aims to create a platform for residents and stakeholders to exchange information, enabling them to visualize various PED scenarios before their actual implementation.
+The project started in autumn 2023 and is planned to finish in spring 2026.

 - - -
 ## Our role in the project